480 homes suffer power cut - firm reveals FURTHER delay in restoring supplies

-ALMOST 500 properties in villages and towns across a huge area to the east and south of York may be left without electricity until this evening, following a major power cut.
+ALMOST 500 properties in villages and towns across a huge area to the east and south of York are still without electricity this evening, following a major power cut.

 Communities affected include Wilberfoss, Barmby Moor, Shiptonthorpe, Market Weighton, North Duffield, Bubwith, Hemingbrough, Selby and Wistow.